What to know about whole grain foods

 • The endosperm, which contains carbohydrates and protein

-Processing or refining grains strips away the bran and the germ, leaving you eating only the endosperm.
+Processing or refining grains strips away the bran and the germ, leaving you with only the endosperm.
 But when the whole grain is left intact, you get more fiber and more micronutrients that help you feel satisfied, keep your digestive system running smoothly, and protect you against disease.

 What are some good sources of whole grains?